mcgregor-studio/travel-site/README.md

 I have also included the following:
 - hover animations for top navigation links and destination cards
 - An additional page that the user will be redirected to when they click the "Get Started" page.
-It allows the user to select their destination of choice, and input their name and email.
+It allows the user to input their name, email, and select their destination of choice.